smartdatalake/docker-scinem/README.md

 ## Open Points ##
 - Streamline the dockerization of SciNem
 - Host the pre-built images in a repository
-- Evaluate if the different Docker images may be further harmonized
+- Evaluate if the different Docker images may be further harmonized.
+Eventually, create one or a few slim versions.

 ## Notes ##
 - analysis.sh has been modified to reflect the dockerized Spark host as well as reduced the memory requirements of the worker to fit with the defaults